 These attachment points are such that when the helicopter is on the ground the ends of both attachment points are just touching the ground.
 There will be a loop at the end of each attachment point, and each attachment point strong enough to hold a weight of 5 kg.

 The shorter rope attachment point should be clearly marked.

-During the morning briefing, competitors will receive their start time at which the helicopters must be at the preparation line.
+During the morning briefing, competitors will receive their start time at which the helicopter must be at the preparation line.

-5.2.2 Composition of the course:
+5.2.2 Composition of the course

-The course is composed of two parallel corridors, 50 metres in length and 1 metre wide (all dimensions are external), identified by ground markings.
-The distance between the corridors is at least 60 metres.
+The course is composed of one parallel corridor, 50 metres in length and 1 metre wide (all dimensions are external), identified by ground markings.
 At both limits of the corridors, perpendicular corridors with a length of 10 metres to each side are marked on the ground.
 Additionally, two flag marks will be placed every 10 metres left and right of each perpendicular corridor.
 These additional corridors and marks are to assist the pilots to hold the helicopter in the 1 metre square at the corridors limits during turns.